shannontowey/hr_leaderboard/README.md

 hr_leaderboard:

 for deployment/development:
-- leave mlb endpoint as gd2, and all other config settings the same
+- leave mlb_endpoint as gd2, and all other config settings the same
-- make the container:
+- make the container locally:
      - `make && make build && make run && docker logs -f hr_leaderboard`

      or if making not for the first time:
      - `make clean && make build && make run && docker logs -f hr_leaderboard`